 This is the most dangerous kind of phishing when attackers have a specific target.
 It can combine all the abovementioned methods but with one key difference: the scammers research their victims before they get started.

 There are many options when it comes to carrying out the attack, and it all depends on the situation, the level of perseverance of the attacker, and, most importantly, the victim's overall approach to online security.
-If you have been imprudent enough to publish your wallet address somewhere in the public domain and there are enough funds (this can be checked using a blockchain explorer), then there is an incentive to target you personally.
+If your wallet address is somewhere in the public domain and there are enough funds (this can be checked using a blockchain explorer), then there is an incentive to target you personally.

 Scammers could, for example, try to hack your email or messengers, read your correspondence, and then send a personalized message on behalf of a service you use or a specific person you trust.
 Targeted phishing is often deployed as the initial stage of more complex attacks.
 The email could contain anything, from a link to a phishing website or malware.
 In any case, the effort put into the scam will be an order of magnitude higher and will look very believable.